Build community, to inspire wonder, and to cultivate a space for logical and imaginative thinking. All are welcome.

 conceptualizing research questions, determining and executing appropriate analyses, and interpreting results from three projects using real data.

 You will also learn skills for resume building, networking and scientific communication.

 Complete the APPLICATION BY April 1, 2023

 See Full Announcement HERE.

-The Fifty-fourth Southeastern International Conference on Combinatorics, Graph Theory, and Computing (SEICCGTC) will be held March 6-10, 2023 in the Student Union at Florida Atlantic University in Boca Raton, FL.
+The Fifty-fourth Southeastern International Conference on Combinatorics, Graph Theory, and Computing (SEICCGTC) was held March 6-10, 2023 in the Student Union at Florida Atlantic University in Boca Raton, FL.
 The main campus is located three miles from the Atlantic Ocean, on an 850-acre site in Boca Raton, south of Palm Beach and north of Fort Lauderdale and Miami.
 The climate is subtropical with an average temperature of 75 degrees.

 This years 54th conference will be a fully in-person conference held on our beautiful campus in lovely Boca Raton, Florida!

 Celebrating its 54th year, the Conference brings together mathematicians and others interested in combinatorics, graph theory and computing, and their interactions.
 The Conference lectures and contributed papers, as well as the opportunities for informal conversations, have proven to be of great interest to other scientists and analysts employing these mathematical sciences in their professional work in business, industry, and government.